Centers of Gravity Calculator

 LP Solver

-LP Solver runs Vogels' approximation + MODI + Stepping Stone a much faster equivalent of LP optimization by Simplex method.
-If predefined warehouses have a limited capacity, a transportation problem arises.
-A transportation problem can be solved with the well-known Simplex method (LP).
-But it can be solved 50-100 times faster with a combination of Vogel + MODI + Stepping Stone method that generates an optimal solution.
-This combination has been implemented.
+If open warehouses have limited capacity, a transportation problem arises.
+Such problem can be solved optimally with the Simplex method (LP).
+It can also be solved optimally, and 50-100 times faster, with a combination of Vogel + MODI + Stepping Stone method, therefor this combination has been implemented.
 Detailed descriptions of each separate method (standard as such) can be found on the internet.
 For a demo case that shows the speed difference, see Transportation problem solver

 Note that if a customer receives from two warehouses in the optimal transportation problem solution (in which warehouse utilization never exceeds 100%), then this customer gets assigned in full to the warehouse that supplies the most.
-This non-optimal, post-step may cause utilization to exceed 100%, usually less than 1%, as it will involve/apply to a few customers only.
+This non-optimal, post-step may cause utilization to exceed 100%, usually a little only as it will involve few customers only.

 Or click button 'Import | Export' above each input table, enter data (tab or semicolon separated) in textarea, click button again.